-[2] Re-enrollment
+[2] Resumption of studies

-Students who want to resume their studies after a leave of absence can apply for re-enrollment.
+Students who want to resume their studies after a leave of absence can apply for resumption of studies.

-I. Time for re-enrollment
+I. Time for resumption of studies

 After a leave of absence, the student can return to the same semester in which the leave of absence started, on the day following the expiration date of the leave of absence.